Authors: Bojan Stojkovski and Bogdan Iordache

 “They were the top performers at the company, even when the jobs were separated and there was a distinct business development team, a customer success team, and a sales team.
 Why?
 Because they knew exactly what the customer was searching for, and they knew how to treat customers, even after they made the sales,” Giorgio explains.

 “Today, no one is going to buy technology because he’s a friend of yours or because you sold them something five or 10 years ago.
 The people promising this are not selling value.
-They’ll say that they will sell the product, but the only thing they’ll actually do is blast emails to all of their contacts, saying “I work here now, please check out the demo”.
+They’ll say that they will sell the product, but the only thing they’ll do is blast emails to all of their contacts, saying “I work here now, please check out the demo”.
 And that’s not a quality process at all,” Giorgio says.

 Data and metrics help founders tell the good salespeople from the not-so-good ones.
 When you have a CRM and a pipeline, you can evaluate salespeople based on how many promising opportunities they bring in and how those opportunities progress.

 “Let’s say that you have five stages – you measure how these opportunities move across from stage one to stage five.
-What’s the conversion rate between the stages, and how much are we closing at the end.
+What’s the conversion rate between the stages, and how much are we closing at the end?
 Because the only thing that counts in the end is the revenue,” Giorgio points out.

-Thus, you have to set the right expectations across the whole company, sales team included.
+Thus, you have to set the right expectations across the whole company, the sales team included.
 If your company operates under a KPI-driven model, consistency is key.
 Failing to maintain this consistency can result in culture fragmentation, fostering a culture of excuses rather than accountability.

 “If you say to the sales team that you have a yearly target and that by each month you expect to have a specific quota, then this needs to be the same for the engineering team as well.
 You need to have a company that rolls in one direction and that’s driven by the same culture.
-I often see startups that have three, four or five super fragmented cultures of how things are done.
+I often see startups that have three, four, or five super fragmented cultures of how things are done.
 Then, you’ll have a team that will eventually start to use excuses for why they’re not achieving their own target,” Giorgio adds.

 Moreover, synchronizing the tech and sales teams is also crucial for the success of any tech startup.